-Yet, if you’re like some business owners I share these concepts with, you may be skeptical of how all this “fluffy talk” can actually make an impact in your business.
+I’ve written about how everyone is looking for meaningful connections.
+But, if you’re like some business owners I share these concepts with, you may be skeptical of how all this “fluffy talk” can actually make an impact in your business.

 What does it mean to ‘change the conversation’?

-Dove soap is a well-known example of this type of change in the conversation.
-In 2004, Dove realized that many of the women in their target audience struggle with appreciating their own natural beauty.
-Hollywood’s version of beautiful was unrealistic and that gap was causing many women to have self-image issues.
+Dove is one of the most well-known examples of this transition.
+In 2004, they realized many women in their target audience struggled with appreciating their own natural beauty.
+Hollywood’s version of “beautiful” was unrealistic, and the gap was causing many women to have self-image issues.

 This is a more recent ad.
 You can see that after all these years, Dove has not changed their purpose conversation.

-You can change your conversation too
+You can change the conversation, too

 For example, we helped a 20-year-old concrete company change their conversation.
 Colt Concrete owner Dave Reeder knew he wanted to infuse purpose into his business.
 Through our OVRFLO process, we helped him create a brand story that revealed how Colt exists to restore and build up lives through paving and restoring parking lots.